Download the article as a pdf: Shogren_The Emperor Constantine the Great – a villain or a hero, or something in-between

 According to some, the New Testament was written in Hebrew, later translated into Greek in which many errors were introduced.
 Then someone (Constantine, probably!) torched all of the Hebrew copies of the New Testament.

-If so, they why don’t we have any ancient Hebrew copies of the New Testament, and almost 6000 copies of the Greek?
+If so, they why don’t we have any ancient Hebrew copies of the New Testament, and the roughly 5,300 copies of the Greek?

 Well, of course there are no Hebrew New Testaments, is the rejoinder.
 And that just proves that they must have been torched!
 This is a prime example of a conspiracy theory, where the complete lack of evidence is taken as evidence.